hidashhi/api-doc/api/rest/README.md

         "message": "Deleted profile"
     }

-#### Default profile ####
+#### Default profile

-A user's default profile is a normal profile used for the main interactions with the website, for comments and other features.
+A user's default profile is a normal profile chosen by default for the main interactions with the website, for comments and other features.

 > `GET /user/defaultProfile`